sulbel/conceptual-toolbox/langs/CSS.md

   * Arguments to `linear-gradient()`: direction gradient starts (90deg is horizontal), 2->n arguments specify the order of colors used
 * Can also use the `repeating-linear-gradient()` to have the pattern repeat

+## Transform
+* The `transform` property allows scaling of elements
+* An interesting use-case is with the `:hover` pseudo-class, to make elements scale when hovered

 ## Common properties

 Property | Description